 Last updated: 2021-11-12

 What are the differences between AWS accounts and Amazon Internet Services Private Limited (AISPL) accounts?

 The main difference between AWS accounts and AISPL accounts is the seller of record.
-AWS accounts are administered by Amazon Web Services, Inc., but AISPL accounts are administered by Amazon Internet Services Private Limited.
+AWS accounts are administered by Amazon Web Services, Inc., or its affiliates, but AISPL accounts are administered by Amazon Internet Services Private Limited.

 Here are some other ways that AISPL accounts are different from AWS accounts:

 - By default, AISPL accounts are billed in Indian Rupees (INR).

 - Monthly bills for AISPL accounts must be paid manually each month in the AWS Billing and Cost Management console.

 - Upfront fees for Reserved Instances and subscription charges for AWS Support plans must be paid manually.